dimstav23/SPP/utils/docker/compiler_images/README.md

 ## Directory to build an image with llvm/clang installation

-The `create_spp_image.sh` script clones the spp-pass directory, fetches the submodules and compiles the llvm-project it contains.
+The `create_spp_image.sh` script clones the SPP directory, fetches the submodules and compiles the llvm-project it contains.
 The install directory is set to be `/llvm/`.
 The llvm-project source code files are removed.

 Be careful!
 It produces a big image in size.